 She doesn’t dream of the unknown continents waiting to be discovered or the icy moon Gog, circling the planet Magog - an ominous pair of names to which Sulily had stridently objected but was outvoted.
 She doesn’t dream of the past, the future, or even the present.

 Sulily dreams of water, Big Water, abundant enough to swallow their massive spaceship whole.
-It is with longing that she dreams of Earth’s mighty ocean, that vast liquid body thrashing and throwing its weight around with abandon.
+She dreams, with longing, of Earth’s mighty ocean, that vast liquid body thrashing and throwing its weight around with abandon.
 She dreams of the gentle shushing of froth against the shorelines, of rip-roaring, thunderous waves cresting on the high seas and crashing against jagged cliffs.

 She dreams of awkward sea cows, humpty-dumpty sunfish, snaky oarfish, and the sightless monstrosities living below the photic zone.
 She dreams of shoals of mackerel twisting and folding into dense bait balls and ruthless sharks culling the frenetic herds.